ItsAmmarB/DeathScript/README.md

 ---

  ### Installation
-Download the latest release, extract the resource from the `.zip`, put the resource in the resources folder, add `start StanceModifier` to your `server.cfg`
+Download the latest release, extract the resource from the `.zip`, put the resource in the resources folder, add `start DeathScript` to your `server.cfg`

 ---